randylubin/blog-randylubin/_drafts/2022-recap.md

 ![the mystery board from working the case](https://diegeticgames.com/uploads/screen-shot-2022-07-19-at-6-05-09-pm.png)

 Much of my game designer energy was focused on foresight games but I still found time to design and playtest consumer games.
-Most of time here was spent on [Working the Case](https://diegeticgames.com/working-the-case/) – my 30min mystery game where you collectively create and solve a murder.
-I playtest the game 20 times, with several different playsets (e.g. space station, fantasy) and I am very happy with how it's shaping up!
+Most of time here was spent on [Working the Case](https://diegeticgames.com/working-the-case/) – my 30-minute mystery game where you collectively create and solve a murder.
+I playtested the game 20 times, with several different playsets (e.g. space station, fantasy) and I am very happy with how it's shaping up.
 This year I'll look to publish it in digital form (new Story Synth format?) or as a physical card version.

-The always incredible Jeff Stormer had me on his podcast [Party of One](https://podcasts.apple.com/no/podcast/337-working-the-case-with-randy-lubin/id1055535537?i=1000574944007) where we played the game and solved a twisted tale of murder on Vacation Station – give it a listen!
+The always incredible Jeff Stormer had me on his podcast [Party of One](https://podcasts.apple.com/no/podcast/337-working-the-case-with-randy-lubin/id1055535537?i=1000574944007) where we played the game and told a twisted tale of murder on Vacation Station – give it a listen!

 #### Behind the Magic released in Germany

 ![behind the magic cover, german edition](/images/behind-the-magic-german-cover.png)

-The folks at System Matters translated Behind the Magic, my fantasy mockumentary game, into German (my first international games translation) and I love their new illustrations.
-You can send your German-speaking gamer friends to their [online store](https://www.system-matters.de/shop/behind-the-magic/) but it's also being sold in German game shops.
+The folks at System Matters translated Behind the Magic, my fantasy mockumentary game, into German (my first international game translation) and I love their new illustrations.
+You can send your German-speaking gamer friends to their [online store](https://www.system-matters.de/shop/behind-the-magic/) and it's also being sold in German game shops.

 #### Story Synth: Microgrants and Hexmaps

 ![collage of story synth games](https://diegeticgames.com/uploads/microgrant-gallery-min.png)

 2022 was a huge year for Story Synth, my free web platform for storytelling games.
-Based on my rough analytics, more than 10,000 folks came to the site and over new 100 games were created.
+Based on my rough analytics, more than 10,000 folks came to the site and over 100 new games were created.

-I teamed up with Big Bad Con to run a [microgrant program](https://www.bigbadcon.com/story-synth-microgrants/), with financial support from the wonderful folks at Grant for the Web.
+I teamed up with Big Bad Con to run a [microgrant program](https://www.bigbadcon.com/story-synth-microgrants/), with financial support from the wonderful folks at [Grant for the Web](https://www.grantfortheweb.org/).
 We distributed $30,000 as 100 microgrants of $300 to designers of marginalized identities, many of whom were first time designers.
-I love helping this cohort make games and they inspired me to add many extra features to the Story Synth Platform.
+I love helping this cohort make games and they inspired me to add many extra features to the Story Synth platform.
 You can check out some of their games in the [Microgrant Gallery](https://storysynth.org/Microgrant-Gallery/).

-Early in the year, I launched a visual refresh for Story Synth, with significant help from Raph D'Amico and I think the new design is working well.
+Early in the year, I launched a visual refresh for Story Synth, with significant help from [Raph D'Amico](http://www.raphdamico.com/) and I think the new design is working well.
 Check it out yourself at [storysynth.org](https://storysynth.org).

 ![](https://diegeticgames.com/uploads/screenshot-2022-12-31-at-8-46-13-am.png)

-Finally, on December 31st I launched the new [Hexmap Format](https://diegeticgames.com/blog/2022/12/31/story-synth-hexmap-format.html) (also with Raph's advice – thanks Raph!) which makes it easy for designers to create maps of various sizes with plenty of room for customization.
+Finally, on December 31st, I launched the new [Hexmap Format](https://diegeticgames.com/blog/2022/12/31/story-synth-hexmap-format.html) (also with Raph's advice – thanks Raph!) which makes it easy for designers to create maps of various sizes with plenty of room for customization.
 I'm excited to see what folks build with it!

+Speaking of Raph, I also wrote a "twist" expansion called "The Glitch" for Raph's game [The Zone (Kickstarter)](https://www.kickstarter.com/projects/raphdamico/the-zone-rpg/description),  which will be released later this year.

-#### Gaming Like It's 19XX
+#### Gaming Like It's 1926/7

 Last year was the fourth year of our annual public domain game jam.
 Check out the winners on the [1926 page](https://itch.io/jam/gaming-like-its-1926) or join us this month for the [1927 jam](https://itch.io/jam/gaming-like-its-1927).
 I really love this annual tradition.